morgan0112/diabetes-prediction/README.md

 Pre-diabetes is the entry point of patients developing diabetes therefore patients who got a predict of pre-diabetes can take measures before complications occurs that can leave them in a weakened state.

+#### The model was deployed to a Django web application and can be trained continuously on new data.